ptamarov/go-graphs/README.md

 func (g *Graph).ShortestPathsFrom(source int) map[int][]int
 ```
 `ShortestPathsFrom` returns a map sending a node to a shortest
 path to the source node.
-An empty path indicated that the node
+An empty path indicates that the node
 is unreachable from the source node.